 On January 29, 2018, Governor Bill Haslam released his recommendation for the FY 2018-2019 Budget – along with re-estimates and recommended changes for the FY 2017-2018 Budget.
 (1) (2) It is now the job of the legislature to consider and act on this recommendation.
+Changes in the governor’s amended budget, released in March, are summarized here.

 - Governor Haslam’s FY 2018-2019 recommended budget is 0.5% (or $171 million) higher than estimates for the current fiscal year.
 Spending from state revenues is 1.2% (or $217 million) lower.